GoogleChromeLabs/howto-components/elements/howto-checkbox/README.md

 }
 ```

-In this example, removing the attribute will also effectively set the property
+In this example, adding or removing the attribute will also effectively set the
-to `false`.
+property.

-Finally, the `attributeChangedCallback` can be used to handle side effects like
+Finally, the `attributeChangedCallback` can be used to just handle side effects
-applying ARIA states.
+like applying ARIA states.

 ```js
 attributeChangedCallback(name, oldValue, newValue) {